kinnala/scikit-fem/docs/bcs.rst

    >>> basis.facet_dofs
    array([[4, 5, 6, 7, 8]])

-The corresponding facets can be also found in the mesh data structure:
+The corresponding facets are also present in the mesh data structure:

 .. code-block:: python